 [Employee Name]

 In recognition of outstanding performance and dedication during [Month, Year].
-Your consistent excellence, positive attitude, and commitment to team success have set a standard that inspires everyone around you.
+Your consistent excellence and commitment to team success have set a standard that inspires everyone around you.

 [Date] | [Manager Name], [Title] | [Company Name]